top of page

 State Income Tax & Retirement Benefits

 California taxes nearly all forms of retirement income, including IRA and pension withdrawals, while exempting Social Security benefits.
-Retirees must plan their withdrawals carefully to avoid higher state tax brackets and align distributions with overall income needs and federal tax obligations.
+Retirees must plan their withdrawals carefully to avoid higher state tax brackets and align distributions with overall retirement income needs and federal tax obligations.

 Base-Year Transfers

-Effective retirement planning depends on consistency, clear goals, and regular review.
+Effective retirement income planning depends on consistency, clear goals, and regular review.
 For San Diego retirees, accounting for California’s taxes, property rules, and living costs helps maintain realistic expectations and long-term financial confidence.
-The following key practices help create a stable and adaptable retirement plan:
+The following key practices help create a stable and adaptable retirement income plan:

 Start early & harness the power of compounding